 How does the tool venv work?

-The venv module is the new default way of creating basic virtual environments for new Python versions >3.3.
-If you dive into virtual environments, you’ll quickly realize that there are a multitude of tools out there such as “virtualenv”, “pyenv”, and many more.
+venv module is the new default way of creating basic virtual environments for new Python versions > 3.3.
+If you dive into virtual environments, you’ll quickly realize that there are a multitude of tools out there such as “

-The “venv” tool is the de-facto standard that is already preinstalled with your Python 3.3+ installation.
-You should learn this tool first (probably you can write Python code for many years before you are forced to touch another virtual environment tool).
+venv” tool is the de-facto standard that is already preinstalled with your Python 3.3+ installation.
+You should learn this tool first—probably you can write Python code for many years before you are forced to touch another virtual environment tool.

-As a side note: you may have to explicitly specify the location (path) of the Python binary file in your operating systems “environment variables” so that your computer can find the program “python”.
+Note: you may have to explicitly specify the location (path) of the Python binary file in your operating systems “environment variables” so that your computer can find the program “

-Test whether your Python installation works correctly by opening a shell and typing “python”.
+Test whether your Python installation works correctly by opening a shell and typing “

 The default way of working on your code project is as follows: